Kareo and PatientPop are now Tebra. Learn more

 Additional tips for HIPAA PHI compliance

-If you want to include your patients on any of your practice’s healthcare marketing materials, it’s important to speak to an attorney who can help create a set of best practices, including consent forms and retention of photographic rights.
+If you want to include your patients in any of your practice’s healthcare marketing materials, be sure to speak to an attorney who can help create a set of best practices, including consent forms and retention of photographic rights.
 A patient must give you their written consent via the proper channels.